 Rachel Gur-Arie, PhD, MS

-Assistant Professor, Edson School of Nursing and Health Innovation,
+Assistant Professor, Edson College of Nursing and Health Innovation,

 Arizona State University